Santiago-Balcero/Santiago-Balcero/README.md

 ## Santiago Balcero
-### Software Developer
-### Bogotá, Colombia

-Software developer and anthropologist with knowledge and experience in digital banking products.
+Software Developer and Anthropologist with experience building web applications and backend systems.
+Strong interest and knowledge in digital products within the financial sector and in digital identity management.
+Technology is for making the world a better place for all of us.

-Technologies: TypeScript, Go, Node.Js, Express, Angular, Python, FastAPI, Java, Spring Boot, Quarkus, Javascript, React Native, PL/SQL, MySQL, Oracle Database, PostgreSQL, MongoDB, GCP, AWS.
+Technologies: TypeScript, Go, Node.js, Express, React Native, Angular, Gin, Python, FastAPI, Java, Spring Boot, JavaScript, PL/SQL, MySQL, Oracle Database, PostgreSQL, MongoDB, DynamoDB, AWS, GCP, Git.

 Contact: santiagobalcero@gmail.com

 Linkedin: [linkedin.com/in/SantiagoBalcero](linkedin.com/in/SantiagoBalcero)

+##### Bogotá, Colombia